aorwall/evactor/example/README.md

 ```

 #### Regression analyser
-A [*Regression analyser*]() analyses events categorized by hashtag to find hashtags that grows with more than 100% under a 15 minutes period
+A [*Regression analyser*]() analyses events categorized by hashtag and creates a *ValueEvent* with the regression coefficient for events from the last 15 minutes.

 > "coefficient" is supposed to represent the regression coefficient.
 Maybe not totally scientifically correct, but this means that the number of events grows with more than [coefficient]*[no event] under the specified time frame.
 A coefficient with a negative value indicates that the number of arriving event is declining.